 Highlights: Smart, Docile, Outgoing

-French Spaniels were developed in, well, France.
+French Spaniels were developed in – you guessed it – France!
 Being large spaniels with a solid frame, the French Spaniel is not surprisingly athletic with a good work ethic.
 And although they were bred in France, their instincts have caught international attention.

 Many historians believe the spaniels were descendants of French hunting dogs from the 14th century.
 During that time, they were reserved for hunting with royalty, giving them prestige and respect within the hunting community.

 Unfortunately, the ancestors of the French Spaniel nearly went extinct by the 1900s.
 A French priest, named Father Fournier, was an enthusiast that spent much time reviving the breed.
-He was very successful, needless to say.
+Thanks to him, the revival was very successful.